-Fair value measurement of investment properties Key audit matter How the key audit matter was addressed The fair values of the Group's investment properties have been determined by external real estate appraisers.
+Fair value measurement of investment properties

+Key audit matter How the key audit matter was addressed in the audit Investment properties represent a significant part of the total assets of the Group.
+The fair values of the Group's investment properties have been determined by external real estate appraisers.
 The determination of fair value of the investment properties is dependent on key inputs, such as rental value, maintenance status, market knowledge and historical transactions, which, although not directly observable, but are corroborated by observable market data.
 The disclosures relating to the inputs are relevant, given the estimation uncertainty involved in these valuations.
 The methodology applied in determining the valuations is set out in Note 8 to the consolidated financial statements.
 Given the size and the estimation involved in the valuation of investment property and the importance of the disclosures relating to the assumptions used in the valuation, we have considered this as a key audit matter.
 Our audit procedures included, among others, the following: We have considered the methodology and the appropriateness of the valuation models and inputs used to value the investment properties.
 We have tested the inputs and assumptions made by management of the Group and the appropriateness of the properties' related data supporting the external appraisers' valuations.
 We performed procedures for areas of risk and estimation.
-This included, where relevant, comparison of judgments made to current market practices and challenging the valuations on a sample basis based on evidence of comparable market transactions and other publicly available information of the property industry. ► We evaluated the management's sensitivity analysis to ascertain the impact of reasonably possible changes to key assumptions on the fair value of investment properties. ► Further, we have considered the objectivity, independence and expertise of the external real estate appraisers. ► We also assessed the appropriateness of the disclosures relating to the investment properties of the Group in Note 8 to the consolidated financial statements.
+This included, where relevant, comparison of judgments made to current market practices and challenging the valuations on a sample basis based on evidence of comparable market transactions and other publicly available information of the property industry.
+We evaluated the management's sensitivity analysis to ascertain the impact of reasonably possible changes to key assumptions on the fair value of investment properties.
+Further, we have considered the objectivity, independence and expertise of the external real estate appraisers.
+We also assessed the appropriateness of the disclosures relating to the investment properties of the Group in Note 8 to the consolidated financial statements.